Access control model by sector

 - Shared apartment building — many users, a handful of shared doors plus parking gates.
 Delegation is critical (each apartment can manage residents, avatars, and policies).
 Virtual intercom is often essential.

-- Office - many doors and users, mostly centralized administration, less delegation.
+- Office (including flexible or coworking spaces) — many doors and users, mostly centralized administration, less delegation.
 Auditability and event traceability are critical.

 - Short-term rental (Airbnb-style) — usually a handful of doors, heavily time-bound invitations, and a clear guest portal flow.

-- Hotel - centrally managed operations, high audit requirements, and strong dependency on timed invitations and temporary credentials.
+- Hotel (including boutique properties) — centrally managed operations, high audit requirements, and strong dependency on timed invitations and temporary credentials.

 - Campus — many doors across distributed buildings and sub-organizations.
 Delegation is critical, with a mix of managed users (for example staff and faculty) and occasional guests (for example students and visitors).

-Section titled “Special or custom usages”Beyond typical door, gate, and directory layouts, operators sometimes need bespoke physical orchestration built on the same APIs, SDK, and scripting surface.
-One example is controlling a matrix of lockers—for example school or university parcel walls, corporate mailrooms, or last-mile / autonomous parcel banks where couriers deposit goods and recipients pick them up on their own schedule.
-Each compartment can be modeled and released as part of your workflow (codes, apps, or internal systems) instead of relying on a standard lobby directory alone.
+- Locker / parcel matrix — bespoke physical orchestration on the same APIs: school or university parcel walls, corporate mailrooms, or last-mile locker banks.
+Each compartment is modeled and released as part of your workflow instead of relying on a standard lobby directory alone.

-OpenApp is modular by design, so these patterns can all be supported with the same core platform.
-That modularity is what makes it powerful: the model adapts from simple homes to complex multi-organization sites and can be tailored for custom operational needs.
+OpenApp is modular by design, so these patterns share the same core platform — from simple homes to complex multi-organization sites and custom operational needs.